 If you are ever unsure of your requirements, please contact an academic advisor.

 You can look at Availability of Upper-Year Courses in the Undergraduate Calendar to learn what courses are open to all students in the university, and then check Mosaic for current offerings.

 Where can I find course descriptions?

-Information about a particular class can be viewed when searching for classes on Mosaic.
+The course offerings and timetable for 2018-19 will be released on June 13th 2018.
+Information about a particular class can be viewed when searching for classes on Mosaic or through MyTimetable.
 Below is an example of course information:

 The Class Detail shows important information, such as when and where the class meets, in what term it takes place, and a course description.
 Courses with an A/B attached (e.g. English 1C06 A/B) take place over the entire year; Part A in the Fall and Part B in the Winter.